easysoftware/n8n-nodes-easy-redmine/README.md

   - Job title
   - Custom fields

+## Time entries

+Time entries are used to track time spent on issues.
+The entity name is `time_entry`.

+**Operations**

+- **Get one** - returns a detailed view of a single time entry.
+The entity is specified by its ID.
+- **Get many** - returns a list of time entries.
+You should use easy query id to specify the filter.
+- **Create** - creates a new time entry.
+  - Hours (required)
+  - Activity ID
+  - Comment
+  - Project ID
+  - Spent On
+  - User ID
+  - Custom Fields
+- **Update** - updates some fields of the time entry.
+  - Activity ID
+  - Comment
+  - Hours
+  - Project ID
+  - Spent On
+  - User ID
+  - Custom Fields

 ## Users

 Users are Easy Redmine users.
 The entity name is `user`.

 **Operations**

 - **Get one** - returns a detailed view of a single user.
-The entitiy is specified by its ID.
+The entity is specified by its ID.
 - **Get many** - returns a list of entities.
 You should use easy query id to specify the filter.
 - **Create** - creates a new user
   - Login (required)